-It’s a testament to Re:Zero’s balanced, fiercely-confident storytelling that even though it felt like this week would no longer have the element of surprise (since I was reasonably certain things would reset again at the end of this week), it still excelled at both differentiating the path Subaru takes in this go-around.
+It’s a testament to Re:Zero’s balanced, fiercely confident storytelling that even though it felt like this week would no longer have the element of surprise (since I was reasonably certain things would reset again at the end of this week), it still excelled at differentiating the path Subaru takes in this go-around.

-Not only that, it built up both the chemistry between Subie, the maids, and Emilia, as well as building up suspense for the possibility of things not resetting after all…before delivering yet another bombshell at the very end, proving it never lost its ability to surprise to begin with.
+This episode continued to develop the chemistry between Subie, Ram, Rem, and Emilia, as well as building up suspense for the possibility of things not resetting after all, before delivering yet another bombshell at the very end, proving the show never lost its ability to surprise to begin with.

-One could be forgiven for wondering what the point of experiencing all the lovely and often funny slice-of-life moments Subie shares with his fellow mansion-mates, considering everything will be reset all over again.
+Considering everything is sure to reset again, one could be forgiven for wondering the point of Subaru experiencing all the lovely and often funny slice-of-life moments with his fellow mansion-mates.
+Whatever inroads he makes could be wiped out in an instant.

 Yet, for some reason, just as Subie is determined not to be disheartened and simply continue down the same path as next time (hoping to stick it to who-or-whatever it is that’s “doing this to him”), it doesn’t feel like a waste at all.